sciZer0/7/v/README.md

 Unfortunately, the Bitcoin blockchain, as an implementation of the idea, is set to start this **idea itself** only in 118 years, at 2140 (*explained below*).

-Also, for now, no one of existing blockchains is able to realize the idea of **the native token with the stably-decreasing total-supply**.
+Also, for now, no one of existing blockchains is able to really implement the idea of **the native token with the stably-decreasing total-supply**.

 Plus, being a people's working system, each of existing blockchains has a lot of unsolvable technological and social problems (being fundamental) which are now and will most likely in the future also be preventing each of these blockchains from getting mass adoption.